 Also called spontaneous menopause, natural menopause is defined as the occurrence of the last menstrual cycle.
-Prior to this event many physiological changes occur.
-In the U.S. the average age of the beginning of menopause is 51 years.
+Prior to this event, many physiological changes occur.
+In the U.S. the average age at the beginning of menopause is 51 years.
 Symptoms of menopause can occur for 4-8 years before your menstrual cycle stops.

 Premature menopause is defined as menopause occurring before the age of 40.
 This can be due to certain medical conditions such as autoimmune, thyroid, ovarian, and metabolic conditions.

 This menopausal state may be temporary or permanent.
-Temporary menopause is short term and may occur as a consequence of cancer therapies such as radiation or chemotherapy.
-Permanent menopause results from the removal of the ovaries that frequently occurs simultaneously with hysterectomy.
+Temporary menopause is short-term and may occur as a consequence of cancer therapies such as radiation or chemotherapy.
+Permanent menopause results from the removal of the ovaries that frequently occurs simultaneously with a hysterectomy.